skorasaurus/carto-manual/carto_manual.md

 Shop is your column name, planet_osm_point is your table name and points is an arbitrary name.
 You can name it whatever you want.

+===
+Things that I don't know where should go in this, but you should know before editing more in tilemill and that I really wish I knew when I started using tilemill

  What data should go in each layer ?
  Should I make one for all roads ? one for railways ?
 Labels ?
  - This question really confused me as a newbie tilemill user.